Oksana Masters19 June 1989 Khmelnytskyi, Ukraine

 - Sochi 2014 Paralympic Winter Games: Silver - cross-country long distance; Bronze - cross-country middle distance

 It also included a gold in biathlon, something which Masters herself said she could not quite believe having previously struggled with shooting.
-A win of the women's cross-country sitting World Cup rounded off an excellent season in addition to a top three finish in biathlon.
+A win of the cross-country World Cup rounded off an excellent season in addition to a top three finish in biathlon.

 In 2013, she was named to the US Paralympics Nordic Skiing Development Team.